iridium-browser/iridium-browser-ubuntu/tools/gn/docs/reference.md

 ## **data**: Runtime data file dependencies.

 ```
-  Lists files required to run the given target.
-These are typically
+  Lists files or directories required to run the given target.
+These are
-  data files.
+  typically data files or directories of data files.
+The paths are
+  interpreted as being relative to the current build file.
+Since these
+  are runtime dependencies, they do not affect which targets are built
+  or when.
+To declare input files to a script, use "inputs".

   Appearing in the "data" section does not imply any special handling
   such as copying them to the output directory.
 This is just used for
   declaring runtime dependencies.
-There currently isn't a good use for
-  these but it is envisioned that test data can be listed here for use
-  running automated tests.
+Runtime dependencies can be queried
+  using the "runtime_deps" category of "gn desc" or written during
+  build generation via "--runtime-deps-list-file".

+  GN doesn't require data files to exist at build-time.
+So actions that
+  produce files that are in turn runtime dependencies can list those
+  generated files both in the "outputs" list as well as the "data"
+  list.

+  By convention, directories are be listed with a trailing slash:
+    data = [ "test/data/" ]
+  However, no verification is done on these so GN doesn't enforce this.
+  The paths are just rebased and passed along when requested.

-  See also "gn help inputs" and "gn help data_deps", both of
+  See "gn help runtime_deps" for how these are used.
-  which actually affect the build in concrete ways.

 ```